 Macclesfield Borough Council installed a PSL ‘Superloo’ at Pool Bank, opposite the Spinners Arms pub – available 24 hours a day at a cost of 10p a go!
 The advantage of this was that it was less likely to be subjected to vandalism, was accessible to the disabled and was automatically cleaned after every use.

 However, this was a very expensive facility for the public purse.
 Cheshire East Council, who took over the contract, paid out thousands of pounds a year in rental and servicing charges.
-In these days of austerity it was very clear that this facility was poor value for money and once the contract was time expired the loo had to go.
+In the days of austerity (2010-18) it was very clear that this facility was poor value for money and once the contract was time expired the loo had to go.
 It was removed in April 2015.

 Additional facilities are available: